All Episodes

 It was not a criminal investigation.

-So why were they even asking him what they he had said if they already had what he had said?
+So why were they even asking him what he had said if they already had what he had said?

-Because remember, this is the counterintelligence investigation.
+Because remember, this is a counterintelligence investigation.

 So the whole interview that was going on was not even necessary.

-It was reeks of the setup.
+It reeks of a setup.

 And he needs it.